External Ids for RDX Gene

 GeneCards Summary for RDX Gene

 RDX (Radixin) is a Protein Coding gene.
 Diseases associated with RDX include Deafness, Autosomal Recessive 24 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
-Among its related pathways are Cytoskeletal Signaling and L1CAM interactions.
-GO annotations related to this gene include poly(A) RNA binding and cytoskeletal protein binding.
+Among its related pathways are Cytoskeletal Signaling and MicroRNAs in cancer.
+Gene Ontology (GO) annotations related to this gene include cytoskeletal protein binding.
 An important paralog of this gene is MSN.

 UniProtKB/Swiss-Prot for RDX Gene

 Probably plays a crucial role in the binding of the barbed end of actin filaments to the plasma membrane.